mathigon/textbooks/content/sequences/content.md

 > id: halley-2

-Actually, the time interval is not always _exactly_ 76 years: it can vary by one or two years, as the comet's orbit is interrupted by other planets.
-Today we know that Halley's comet was observed by ancient astronomers as early as 240 BC!
+Actually, the time interval is not always _exactly_ 76 years: it can vary by one or two years, as the comet’s orbit is interrupted by other planets.
+Today we know that Halley’s comet was observed by ancient astronomers as early as 240 BC!

     figure
       .row